conductor-sdk/conductor-python/README.md

 if __name__ == '__main__':
     main()
 ```
-## Running your distributed python app
+## Running your distributed workflow

 ### Setup SDK